Ontotext-AD/dsp-platform-docs/_v1_0_0-docs/concept-extraction-pipe.md

 The disambiguation mechanism relies on some additional metadata derived from Wikipedia:

-- A short textual description of each candidate (based on DBPedia and Freebase abstracts);
+- A short textual description of each candidate (based on DBpedia and Freebase abstracts);
 - A set of URIs representing the entities that appear in the full DBpedia article for each candidate.

 Various similarity scores are computed by a specialized processing resource that accesses the metadata (stored in indices prepared especially for this task) and evaluates the correspondence between the candidate and the context (the article content and the content stored in the aforementioned indices).
 The final classification is conducted by a separate processing resource, based on these pre-computed scores and some additional features derived via rules from the local context.